 This is an open-ended question.
 However, it’s important to set up the right expectations.
-We give you some areas to consider to see if inbound fits you.
+Here are some points to consider to see if inbound fits you.

-An ideal fit for Inbound Marketing are industries with a considered buying process.
-There are some products and services that take customers some time before making a call and negotiating a price.
-These can be software, corporate applications, university admission or expensive real estate investments, to name a few.
+An ideal fit for Inbound Marketing is industries with a considered buying process.
+Some products and services take customers some time before making a call and negotiating a price.
+These can be software, corporate applications, university admission, or expensive real estate investments, to name a few.

 Consumers today are empowered to research their options, compare them, then decide prior to even dealing with one of your sales team.

 If customers take less than a week to decide on a given product, perhaps an Inbound method is not a good fit to target them.
-Their sales cycle is too short and relies on tactics such as visual merchandising for those impulse buys, as their sales are not planned in advance.
+Their sales cycle is too short and relies on tactics such as visual merchandising for those impulse buys, as their sales are not planned.

 Steve Jobs famously said “A lot of times, people don’t know what they want until you show it to them”.
 It still rings true today.